t0mk/ethereum-offline-tools/README.md

 I wanted to do this on Tails, as that's quite guaranteed to be clean and forgetful.
 First I tried to do it in Python as in http://vitalik.ca/files/python_cold_wallet_instructions.txt, but it turned out to be too much pain to run the pyethereum on Tails.
 Then there is the Icebox https://github.com/ConsenSys/icebox but that's javascript, meaning the browser will get to see the password too :/.

 Then I realized I can just put it together in Go.
+That way, I can theoretically easily cross-compile and run it on different archs (RP, some handheld, ...).

-That way, also se tools are using go-ethereum (geth) codebase.
+The tools are usign go-ethereum (geth) codebase.

 As geth account manager works with keystore directory, the dir is what you need to pass to these tools.